The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 The AAFCO has determined the minimum requirements for dog food nutrients.
 For a dog food to be approved by them, there must be a minimum of 22.5% crude protein for puppies and pregnant or nursing females.1 For adult maintenance, there must be a minimum of 18% crude protein in the food.

-A few examples of good proteins Dr. Pitcairn suggests are lamb, turkey, venison, chicken, bison, and beef.3 Tufts University veterinary nutritionists advise against exotic meats such as kangaroo, alligator, venison, bison or wild boar as their lack of availability may affect their quality and price tag.
+A few examples of good proteins Dr. Pitcairn suggests are lamb, turkey, venison, chicken, bison, and beef.3 Tufts University veterinary nutritionists advise against exotic meats such as kangaroo, alligator, bison, or wild boar as their lack of availability may affect their quality and price tag.